uoftgasa/uoftgasa.github.io/markdown/index.md

 - **Co-Director** (2)
 	- Responsible for finding speakers, booking auditoriums, and MCing the talk, the co-directors have myriad other organizational duties that are outlined in their detailed running document.
 - **Volunteer Coordinator**
-	- Collects and organizes volunteers to run all of the stations for each AstroTour, including
+	- Collects and organizes volunteers to run all of the stations for each AstroTour, including giving them training if needed.
+Also sets up the free lunch for everyone who helped out!
 - **Plantarium Director**
+	- Works with a volunteer presenter to develop a 12 minute planetarium show to be delivered 3 times on the night of the AstroTour.
 - **Telescope Director**
+	- Chooses targets for each telescope on the night of the AstroTour and works with col
 - **Refreshments**
 - **Interactive Media**
 - **Webmaster**